Gotham Knights Update Today on October 27, 2022

 A new update has been released for Gotham Knights Update.
-You can find all the Game Update details, Bug Fixes, improvements, and Patch Notes below.
-Gotham Knights Update is now available for all platforms, including PS4, PS5, Xbox One, Xbox Series S/X, and PC.
-The file size may vary depending on the platform.
+You can find all the Game Update details, Bug Fixes, improvements, and Patch Notes is now available for all platforms, including PS4, PS5, Xbox One, Xbox Series S/X, and PC.
+The

 – Fixed an issue that was preventing being able to join friends through invites.